Tense

 Future Perfect Continuous Tense

-We use future perfect continuous tense when any work/action started in past, and still going to the present and also will continue in future.
+We use future perfect continuous tense when any work/action started in the past and still going to the present and also will continue in future.

 I shall have been living in this house for 5 years when I get married.